The mechanism of electrical conduction in glassy semiconductors

 The optical gap~\cite{ARAI1975295, Hosokawa_1991, LKgap} and the structure~\cite{LL1, LW_aging} of a glassy melt both vary continuously with temperature across the glass transition.
 The treatments in Refs.~\cite{Mott1993, Emin_rev} thus imply the electrical conductivity should depend smoothly on temperature near the glass transition temperature $T_g$.
-Contrary to this expectation, the {\em measured} temperature dependence of the electrical conductivity $\sigma$ exhibits a distinct jump in the slope at $T_g$~\cite{SeagerQuinn}, see \cref{sigmaT}.
+Contrary to this expectation, the {\em measured} temperature dependence of the electrical conductivity $\sigma$ exhibits a distinct jump in the slope at $T_g$~\cite{SeagerQuinn}, see Fig.~\ref{sigmaT} and Figs.~S3 and S4 in the Supplementary Information (SI).